nicholasjackson/consul/website/source/docs/guides/deployment.html.md

 Consul clusters in different datacenters running the same service can be joined by WAN links.
 The clusters operate independently and only communicate over the WAN on port `8302`.
 Unless explicitly configured via CLI or API, the Consul server will only return results from the local datacenter.
 Consul does not replicate data between multiple datacenters.
 The [consul-replicate](https://github.com/hashicorp/consul-replicate) tool can be used to replicate the KV data periodically.

--> **TIP** A good practice is to enable TLS server name checking to avoid accidental cross-joining of agents.
+-> A good practice is to enable TLS server name checking to avoid accidental cross-joining of agents.

 Advanced federation can be achieved with [Network Areas](/api/operator/area.html) (Enterprise).